georgique/yii2-jsonrpc/README.md

 <?php
 namespace app\modules\api1\controllers;

+// There are some minor side-effects of this solutions, because original request is made to the
+// entry point, not to the target controller and action.
+Be careful working with Request object,
+// especially when working on access restriction to the target actions.
+For example, you want an
+// action to be reached only with GET verb only, but you do POST request to the endpoint.
+In that
-class ExampleController extends \yii\web\Controller {
+// case you will get Internal Error because access will be denied. class ExampleController extends \yii\web\Controller {

+    // Note that URL patterns won't be used to resolve the method - this would not be resourse-wise.
+    // Method string should simply be [[module.]controller.]action where module and controller parts
-    public function actionTry() {
+    // can be omitted, so default module and index controller will be used. public function actionTry() {
         return "You've got it!";
     }

+    // Method params are directly translated into action arguments.
+Make sure your call matches action
+    // signature.
     public function actionTryWithParams($foo) {
         return "Params received: \$foo = $foo.";
     }